Carter Kieboom Preview, Player Props: Nationals vs. Braves

 Carter Kieboom At The Plate

-- Kieboom is batting .211 with two doubles, three home runs and five walks.
+- Kieboom has two doubles, four home runs and six walks while hitting .213.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.